microsoft/Olive/_sources/features/azureml_integration.md.txt

 ## Azure ML Helper Scripts
-Olive offers several scripts to assit you in managing your Azure ML assets.
+Olive offers several scripts to assist you in managing your Azure ML assets.

 For details on the available scripts, refer to: [Azure ML scripts](../tutorials/azureml_scripts.md)